 The calculation of a loan’s monthly payment can be done through a simple mathematical formula that requires basic data.

 Monthly Payment = P * ( r * (1+r)n ) / ( (1+r)n-1 )

 P = the amount of the loan.

 n = the number of installments.

 Additionally, many loans and monthly payment calculators are available on the internet.
-Borrowers can easily use them to estimate not just the amount of the monthly payment associated with a certain installment loan, but also its amortization schedule, and the total amount of interest paid on the loan once it is fully repaid.
+Borrowers can easily use them to estimate not just the amount of the monthly payment associated with a certain loan, but also its amortization schedule, and the total amount of interest paid on the loan once it is fully repaid.

-While most installment loans are calculated with the formula above, in certain situations, lenders may decide to grant the borrower certain flexibility on these payments by:
+While most loans are calculated with the formula above, in certain situations, lenders may decide to grant the borrower certain flexibility on these payments by: